BingLiang666/StockPricePrediction/README.md

  - 1 indicating positive sentiment

-For more details, you can check the "Sentiment_Analysis_roBERTa.ipynb" in branch shumin_new.
+For more details, you can check the "Sentiment_Analysis_roBERTa.ipynb" in branch shumin.